-The system will allows Purchase College to communicate on matters of CRITICAL EMERGENCIES with all members of the college community who sign up for this service.
+The system will allow Purchase College to communicate on matters of Critical Emergencies with all members of the college community who sign up for this service.
 The system allows e-mail, phone and text messages to be sent automatically to all members of the campus community who have provided their contact information.

-Student, faculty, and staff can register and/or regularly update their emergency contact information by logging on to myHeliotrope.
+Students, faculty, and staff can register and/or regularly update their emergency contact information by logging on to myHeliotrope.